manifold-systems/manifold-ij/README.md

 # Development

 The plugin can be compiled and tested against different API versions.
-The default value lives in the `ijVersion` property in the root `gradle.properties` file.
+The default value lives in the `defaultIjVersion` property in the root `gradle.properties` file.

-To override this value from the command line, invoke like so: `gradlew check -PijVersion=15.0.6`
+Either override this value in `gradle.properties` locally, or from the command line: `gradlew check -DijVersion=15.0.6`